John Elkhay, Maestro

-Teddy Newcomer, Senior Vice President of Operations
+Teddy Newcomer, President

 Theodore Martin Newcomer, Jr. grew up in Bradley Beach, NJ where he was raised in the hospitality industry.
-While working in kitchens and in the front of the house in restaurants throughout New Jersey, Teddy knew that this was the industry in which he wanted to excel.
+While working in both the kitchen and in the front of the house in restaurants throughout New Jersey, Teddy knew that this was the industry in which he wanted to excel.
 Teddy chose to attend Johnson & Wales University, where he obtained an Associates Degree in Culinary Arts and a Bachelors of Science in Foodservice Management.

 In his efforts to further his career and continue to grow, Teddy joined XO Steakhouse in 1998.
 Since then Teddy has worked as a cook, a server and a bartender.
 In addition, Teddy spent summers in New Jersey as a Sous Chef and enhanced his skills in the kitchen.
 Teddy was then named Assistant Manager at XO in 2001 and began working as a Bar Manager at 10 Prime Steak & Sushi in 2002.